Updated International Comprehensive Ocean-Atmosphere Data Set

 As any sailor will tell you, weather and ocean conditions are inextricably linked.
 Both influence the other.
 The weather affects the ocean in many different ways such as producing winds that drive ocean currents and create waves.
 But the ocean also affects the weather and climate in the longer term.
 For example, a tropical storm can gain energy from warm ocean water and turn the energy into hurricane force.
 And El Niño and La Niña events, the complex weather patterns resulting from variations in ocean temperatures in the tropical Pacific, can affect weather and climate over land as well.
 Because understanding these interactions is important to human life and society, people have been collecting data about the ocean and the weather while at sea for hundreds of years.

 Our most significant collection of ocean and weather data has been upgraded.
 We have released version 3.0.2 of the International Comprehensive Ocean–Atmosphere Data Set (ICOADS), the largest collection of surface marine observations spanning from 1662 to the present.
 The dataset provides an integrated source of environmental observations such as sea surface temperature, air temperature, sea level pressure, and wind speed and direction.
 These observations are gathered from a variety of observing platforms including ships, moored and drifting buoys, and fixed platforms like oil rigs and coastal offshore structures.
-The dataset also includes more recent observations collected through remote sensing and autonomous vehicles such as sail drones.
+The dataset also includes more recent observations collected through autonomous vehicles such as sail drones.
 ICOADS provides access to a range of observation types, globally, and through the entire marine instrumental record.

 New Input Data Format for ICOADS